SSHSRN/MARKDOWN/basics.md

 ![Github Cat](https://octodex.github.com/images/Fintechtocat123.png)
 <br>
 For a reference image, the pattern is same as a reference link.<br>
-Precede the Markdown with an exclamation point, then provide two brackets for the alt text, and then two more for the image tag, like this: ![The master][yoga] At the bottom of your Markdown page, you'll define an image for the tag, like this: [yoga]: https://octodex.github.com/images/yogitocat.png.<br>
+Precede the Markdown with an exclamation point, then provide two brackets for the alt text, and then two more for the image tag, like this: ![The master][yogaCat] At the bottom of your Markdown page, you'll define an image for the tag, like this: [yoga]: https://octodex.github.com/images/yogitocat.png.<br>

 ![The master][yoga]

 [yoga]: https://octodex.github.com/images/yogitocat.png

+## BlockQuotes

+A blockquote is a sentence or paragraph that's been specially formatted to draw attention to the reader.

+To create a block quote, preface a line with the "greater than" caret (>).

+>This is a BlockQuote!

+Block quotes can contain other Markdown elements, such as italics, images, or links.

+>This is a BlockQuote having link to [google](https://www.google.com)!